November 2021 Meeting Minutes

 It was noted:

-- Lamp on Victoria’s wall.
+- Lamp on wall of The White House.
 Needs attention SKDC.
 Somebody from the council needs to address the issue.
 An email to Cllr Hansen may help

 - £189 trade price.
 One in market place needs replacing.
 Proposal for a second one in that area.
 Also additional benches facing church.
 One on West St when the bin was, Greenfields (facing church) Wilkie Drive facing the playing field.